 Q26.
 What is the functionality of ‘jps’ command?

 Ans.
-The ‘jps’ command enables to check if the Hadoop daemons like namenode, datanode, resourcemanager, nodemanager, etc. are running on the machine.
+The ‘jps’ command enables us to check if the Hadoop daemons like namenode, datanode, resourcemanager, nodemanager, etc. are running on the machine.

 Q27.
 What types of biases can happen through sampling?